tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 # Getting Started

-The official documentation [Get started](https://firebase.google.com/docs/functions/get-started) is good, except for if you want to use TypeScript.
-I'll assume that you're reading the official documentation and I won't go into depth repeating the information.
+I'll assume that you're reading the [official documentation](https://firebase.google.com/docs/functions/get-started) and I won't go into depth repeating the information.
 I'll provide more detail in the section on setting up TypeScript.

 Create a Firebase project from your [Firebase console](https://console.firebase.google.com/u/0/).